KurioApp/jobs/internship/Frontend-Web-Engineer.md

 - Able to build a website with HTML, CSS and Javascript
 - Understand the very basic concept of REST API
 - Familiar with Git

+## Preferred qualifications

-- Knowledge in Web frontend framework / library (React / Angular / Vue etc.) is a big plus
+- Knowledge in Web frontend framework / library (React / Angular / Vue etc.)
 - Knowledge in UI / UX design is a big plus

-## Preferred qualifications

 - Experienced on building a server-side renderred website
 - Knowledge in Search Engine Optimization (SEO)
 - Strong knowledge in Javascript (and its concept of OOP)